EAA Chapter 180 of Manasota

 Bob Jones - Director

-EAABob serves an EAA Chapter 180 Director.
+Bob serves an EAA Chapter 180 Director.
 Bob is a Commercial pilot with instrument rating and lifelong aviation enthusiast.
 Bob served eight years in the Air Force before joining the FAA.
 Bob worked as Tower Controller, Approach RADAR controller, Automation Specialist, Area Supervisor, Tower Manager, and District Manager before retiring in June of 2012.
 Bob is co-owner of an RV12-iS hangared next to the EAA hangars.
-Bob was one of the owner/builders of the RV7A, N617RV, along with six other owners.
+Bob was one of the builders of the RV7A, N617RV.
 Bob performed and completed the flight testing of the aircraft with the help of the other members of the group as Additional Pilots as provided by the FAA in October 2023.
 Bob has since sold his share in the RV7A after flying just under 100 hours in the aircraft.
 Great airplane!!!

 Gary Stevens - Director